L. Richard Fisher Scholarship Fund

 Award Description: This merit-based scholarship is awarded to applicant(s) from an underrepresented group who joins a College of Engineering and Mathematical Science Graduate Program for the 2019/20 year, and whose application demonstrates high levels of academic success and potential in related fields of study.

 Eligibility: Each applicant admitted to a College of Engineering and Mathematical Sciences Graduate Program for the 2019/20 year that meets the following requirements (‘Candidate’ hereafter) is eligible to apply.
-Candidates will be considered if they: 1) are a member of an underrepresented group as defined by UVM’s ALANA classification (African, Latino(a), Asian and Native American, and including Bi/Multiracial students) or are a first-generation college student in that neither parent (or the parent, as applicable) holds an undergraduate Baccalaureate degree; 2) are a U.S. citizen; 3) receive an Admit letter from the Graduate College on or before May 15th; 4) communicate their desire to be considered via the scholarship application and confirming their eligibility by July 1st.
+Candidates will be considered if they: 1) are a member of an underrepresented group as defined by UVM’s student of color classification (African, Latino(a), Asian and Native American, and including Bi/Multiracial students) or are a first-generation college student in that neither parent (or the parent, as applicable) holds an undergraduate Baccalaureate degree; 2) are a U.S. citizen; 3) receive an Admit letter from the Graduate College on or before May 15th; 4) communicate their desire to be considered via the scholarship application and confirming their eligibility by July 1st.

 Gund Ph.D.
 Research Assistantships

 The Gund Institute for Environment seeks outstanding Ph.D. applicants interested in conducting interdisciplinary research on major global environmental challenges.

 With Gund Ph.D.
 Research Assistantships, students receive attractive funding packages, world-class faculty mentors, real-world experience collaborating with leaders in government and business – and a deep understanding of complex global environmental issues.